NYULibraries/sdr-documentation/accessioning-workflow.md

 ## b.
 Using the `vector-processing-script` tool

-If you're reading this documentation, you should also have access to a script located in a directory called `vector-processing-script`.
+If you're reading this documentation, you should also have access to a script located in a directory called `vector-processing-script`, which is currently located within the NYU SDR Google Drive.
 This provides a simple command-line interface to some common data-processing steps.
 It is essentially just a wrapper on top of GDAL / OGR commands.

 #### Install pre-requisite packages
 First, you need to make sure that you've installed all of the prerequisites.
 On a Mac that has HomeBrew installed, that might look like this: